-Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with United States generally accepted accounting principles (U.S. GAAP).
 The preparation of these consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, as well as the reported expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
+We believe that the accounting policies discussed below are critical to understanding our historical and future performance, as these policies relate to the more significant areas involving management's judgments and estimates.

 For a discussion of our critical accounting estimates, see Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2021 Form 10-K. There have been no material changes to these critical accounting estimates since our 2021 Form 10-K.
+Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2022 Form 10-K. There have been no material changes to these critical accounting estimates since our 2022 Form 10-K.